Cervical cancer and its symptoms

 Regular cervical screening is the best way to identify abnormal cells early on and remove them if necessary.
 It is important to have smear tests even if you have been vaccinated against HPV (see below), as the vaccination does not provide 100% immunity.

 A cervical screening test (also known as a Pap test or a smear test) is a way of detecting abnormal cells in a woman’s cervix.
-Detecting and removing these cells is an effective way of preventing cervical cancer, and women who are sexually active should get a smear test every three years.
+Detecting and removing these cells is an effective way of preventing cervical cancer, and women who are sexually active should get a smear test every three years (this is every five years in Scotland and Wales).
 Visit the NHS website more information about cervical cancer screening and its importance.

 2. Get a cervical cancer vaccination